 You may have heard that because California is a Community Property state, marital property–or property earned or acquired during marriage–is equally divided in the event that you and your spouse get divorced.
 Of course, there are numerous exceptions to this general rule, but you may also wonder: would the gifts you have received from friends and family be subject to an equal division too?
 The answer, as it often is, depends.

-California is a community property state, which means that all income and assets acquired during the marriage are generally considered to be community property.
-Separate property is not usually subject to division unless a prenuptial or postnuptial agreement says otherwise.
-Now, the question is, what is separate property?
+California is a community property state, which means that all income earned and other assets acquired during the marriage are generally considered to be community property.
+Separate property is not usually subject to division unless a prenuptial or postnuptial agreement provides otherwise.

 Separate property generally includes: